Thanks, Johnny Donovan, Jed Babbin, sitting in for Rush Limbaugh.

 I really would.

-I'd like to see some congressmen stand up and and really get across the idea that carry permits ought to be valid nationwide.
+I'd like to see some congressmen stand up and really get across the idea that carry permits ought to be valid nationwide.

-I don't know why DC and Maryland should be able to declare my carry permit from Virginia not valid in their states and localities.
+I don't know why D.C. and Maryland should be able to declare my carry permit from Virginia not valid in their states and localities.

 Why don't they do that to my driver's license?

-Jed Babbin for Rush Limbaugh.
+Jed Babbin for Rush Limbaugh, got to take a quick break.

-Gotta take a quick break, coming right back to your calls, 800-282-2882.
+Coming right back to your calls, 800-282-2882.

 Stick with us.